 After I finished my fruit-collecting quest, I jumped into a boss battle.
 A large blue parasite sporting pincers, a hard shell, and hundreds of legs came to fight me in an arena setting.
 Defeating the creature involved tossing Pikmin at its head while avoiding its lunges.
 Several hidden pockets of Pikmin lined up corners of the area, in case I needed reinforcements.
 The boss battle wasn’t overly difficult and painted a good picture of what to expect out of Pikmin 3's lush new world.

 While Pikmin 3 may not represent a giant leap in gameplay innovation, it does serve as a banner title for Nintendo's jump into HD.
 The Pikmin and their world have never looked better, thanks to its crisp, higher-resolution textures.
 It should make long-time fans of the series happy and also show off just what the Wii U can do visually.

 Ozzie has been playing video games since picking up his first NES controller at age 5.
 He has been into games ever since, only briefly stepping away during his college years.
 But he was pulled back in after spending years in QA circles for both THQ and Activision, mostly spending time helping to push forward the Guitar Hero series at its peak.
 Ozzie has become a big fan of platformers, puzzle games, shooters, and RPGs, just to name a few genres, but he’s also a huge sucker for anything with a good, compelling narrative behind it.
-Because what is video games if you can't enjoy a good story with a fresh Cherry Coke?
+Because what are video games if you can't enjoy a good story with a fresh Cherry Coke?